ThreeMammals/Ocelot/docs/features/middlewareinjection.rst

 * ``AuthenticationMiddleware`` overrides Ocelot authentication middleware. [#f1]_
 * ``PreAuthorizationMiddleware`` injection allows the user to run pre authorization logic and then call Ocelot authorization middleware.
 * ``AuthorizationMiddleware`` overrides Ocelots authorization middleware. [#f1]_
-* ``PreQueryStringBuilderMiddleware`` injection allows the user to manipulate the query string on the http request before it is passed to Ocelot request creator.
 * ``ClaimsToHeadersMiddleware`` injection overrides Ocelots claims to headers middleware.
 * ``PreQueryStringBuilderMiddleware`` injection allows the user to manipulate the query string on the http request before it is passed to Ocelots request creator.